 - My advisor Ophelia Adams, for being willing to give me a project on such short notice and for all the helpful advice and guidance.
-In just the past couple months we've been working on it I've learned a lot of algebraic number theory, and I'm excited to continue learning more in the future; - Jonathan Pakianathan, for his wonderful classes I've taken during my time at UR, from which I've learned so much, and for the lectures and assignments which he makes as engaging and edifying as possible; - Naomi Jochnowitz, for her trust and faith in me as her TA this past year; - ALhussein Khalil, for his friendship and support throughout the past couple years (and for bullying me into not sucking so much at group theory (actually never mind I still kind of suck)); - The SUMS discord server and everyone on it, for being such a big source of community; - Everyone who came to my help sessions for the classes for which I TA-ed and kept me company; - J-Shock, for all its patience and encouragement, even though it has forever known the answer for every question I've ever considered (and the ones for every question I haven't); - The crystalline comet I once watched fly by through the singular hazy window in my room; - My stuffed animals Berry and Bug, and my sun plushie that doesn't have a name; - The two cats who live in the vscode-pets extension in the lower left corner of my Latex editor (and graciously don't laugh at me whenever I write something foolish, which is very often); - My sister's actual real life cats that the aforementioned ones are modelled after;
+In just the past couple months we've been working on it I've learned a lot of algebraic number theory, and I'm excited to continue learning more in the future; - Jonathan Pakianathan, for his wonderful classes I've taken during my time at UR, from which I've learned so much, and for the lectures and assignments which he makes as engaging and edifying as possible; - Naomi Jochnowitz, for her trust and faith in me as her TA this past year; - ALhussein Khalil, for his friendship and support throughout the past couple years (and for bullying me into not sucking so much at group theory (actually never mind I still kind of suck)); - The SUMS discord server and everyone on it, for being such a big source of community; - Everyone who came to my help sessions for the classes for which I TA-ed and kept me company; - Dylan McKellips, for raising me since birth and saving me from a house fire at the age of three; - J-Shock, for all its patience and encouragement, even though it has forever known the answer to every question I've ever considered (and to every question I haven't); - The crystalline comet I once watched fly by through the singular hazy window in my room; - My stuffed animals Berry and Bug, and my sun plushie Au; - The two cats who live in the vscode-pets extension in the lower left corner of my Latex editor (and graciously don't laugh at me whenever I write something foolish, which is very often); - My sister's actual real life cats that the aforementioned ones are modelled after; - All my siblings, for their patience and acceptance;

-- All my siblings, for their patience and acceptance; - My dad, for his unwavering support and his understanding unutma ki ne olursam, nasıl görünürsem, daima senin coçuğun olacağım.
+• My dad, for his unwavering support and his understanding - unutma ki ne olursam, nasıl görünürsem, daima senin coçuğun olacağım.